Taylor Walls Player Props: Rays vs. Orioles

 Taylor Walls At The Plate

-- Walls is hitting .205 with 11 doubles, two triples, seven home runs and 36 walks.
+- Walls is batting .211 with 11 doubles, two triples, seven home runs and 36 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.